monideep2255/InsightLens/README.md

 - Document processing time varies based on file size and AI provider load
 - Analysis quality depends on document content quality and depth
 - Demo mode provides sample insights without API costs but with less specificity

-## Legal Notice

-This tool is designed as a research assistant, not a financial advisor.
-Always perform your own due diligence before making investment decisions.

 ## Local Development Setup